 Like personal auto insurance, it covers damage caused to other vehicles and people when you (or an employee) causes a car accident.
 It can also help cover your own repair costs.

 This policy will protect the executives and board members from liability claims and help cover their defense costs.
 It protects both the executives’ personal assets and the company’s assets.

-Key person life insurance is a policy a company can purchase to insure an executive’s life.
+Key-person life insurance is a policy a company can purchase to ensure an executive’s life.
 If that person dies, the company will receive a payout from the insurance company.
 Losing a key executive or an owner is a big hit for a company, especially a smaller one, so this benefit will give the company some time and finances to find a new person to save the company.

 Suppose a lawsuit is brought against a start-up by employees or government agencies.
 In that case, this policy covers the associated legal costs.
 Claims can include allegations of discrimination, retaliation, and harassment.

 While you should never just take the cheapest insurance package for the sake of saving money, you can save money on it.
 Moreover, we encourage you to find a policy that covers all your needs without costing more than necessary.
 Consider these options to get better rates without compromising on coverage: